lwerth/2019-October-Resources/git/master_lesson.md

 nothing to commit, working tree clean
 ```

-Again, another tree analogy.
-Basically, Git is saying "your working copy of the repository matches the official current state of the repository".
+Nice, we are back to that message telling us that our working copy matches the state of the repo.

-Congratulations, you've worked through your first Git-based work cycle!
+Let's update our Git-based work cycle:
+1. Do some work to a file
+2. `git status`: see what files have changed since the last commit
+3. `git diff`: see all the changes between your working copy and the staging area
+4. `git add <file>`: add changes you made to <file> to the staging area
+5. `git commit --message "COMMIT MESSAGE"`: commit your staged changes to the repository with a message
+6. Rinse and repeat

+Bravo! :clap: You've made another commit, and learned about `git status` and `git diff`!

 -------------------------------------------------------------------------------------------------------------
 ## Reviewing your commit history
-Before we end, let's do one final thing.
-Imagine you did this work, then you went on a long vacation.
-You just got back, and you want to pick up where you left off.
-Only problem is, you can't remember what you had been working on!
+Let's imagine that it's two weeks from now, and you are trying to remember what you learned in this workshop.
+You remember that you did some things with Git, which you recorded as "commits".
+But what were those commits?
+You can't seem to remember!

 Git can help you here.
-You can see a log of your recent commits to help you remember what you were doing:
+As long as you are inside your Git repository, you can see a log of your recent commits to help you remember what you were doing:

 ```bash
 git log